HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 # Content Reporting Bulk Update

-This section details how to use the bulk update to update the expiration date of content items in HCL Content Reporting.
+This section details how to update the expiration date of content items in a report generated through HCL Content Reporting.

 ## Prerequisite